Snixy Kitchen

 How to make gluten-free shortbread?

-While the steps in the recipe may seem daunting, that's only because there are so many variation options.
-These cookies are so simple to make you can easily make multiple variations at the same time:
+While the steps in the recipe may seem daunting at first glance, that's only because there are so many variation options.
+These cookies are so simple to make, you can easily make multiple variations at the same time:

 1. Sift together the dry ingredients.

 3. Slowly add the dry ingredients and mix until the dough comes together.
-For the chocolate chunk orange variation, fold in the chocolate chunks.
+Fold in the optional chocolate chunks, if using.

-6. Cut your cookies: Cut out shortbread cookie rectangles with a knife or shortbread cutter or slice the cookie dough log into ⅛-1/4-inch slices.
+5. Cut your cookies: Cut out shortbread cookie rectangles with a knife or shortbread cutter, or slice the cookie dough log into ⅛-1/4-inch slices.

 Ingredients for Gluten-Free Shortbread